 Tracxn tracks 5.5M+ companies across 50+ countries, using AI-driven data collection paired with human analyst curation.
 Like Dealroom, Tracxn does not publish a specific refresh cadence, instead focusing on breadth of coverage across thousands of industry feeds.

 The pattern is clear: platforms optimized for speed (Crunchbase alerts, Harmonic, Fundz) sacrifice verification depth.
 Platforms optimized for accuracy (PitchBook, Tracxn) sacrifice speed.
-Bot Memo sits in the middle — automated speed with AI-driven quality checks.
+Bot Memo sits in the middle: fast, but quality-checked.

 The Real Cost of AI Funding Data Delay for Deal Sourcing